fgsanguineti/cc3002-tarea1/README.md

-# CC3002 - PokemonTCG Game - Homework 1
+# CC3002 - PokemonTCG Game - Homework 2

-This is the Homework 1 project, developed using the Java 1.8 SDK.
+This is the Homework 2 project, developed using the Java 1.8 SDK, and continued from the old Tarea 1 project.
 Includes all the files that implements the requested for this work.
 Here, you can see the UML Java class diagram.
-Please refers to the file "uml_diagram.png" in the repo root directory for a better view.
+Please refers to the full file "uml_diagram.png" in the GitHub repo root directory for a better view.

 ![Alt text](uml_diagram.png "UML")